NickBot-dev/Creating-VMs-Azure/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create a Resource Group
 - Create a Windows 10 Virtual Machine (VM) and select the previously created Resource Group.
-Allow VM to create a new Virtual Network (Vnet) and Subnet
+Allow the Windows VM to create a new virtual network (Vnet) and subnet
-- Create a Linux (Ubuntu) VM and select the previously created Resource Group and Virtual Network.
-The Windows and Linux Virtual Networks MUST BE THE SAME
+- Create a Linux (Ubuntu) VM and select the previously created resource group and virtual network.
+The Windows and Linux virtual networks MUST BE THE SAME
-- Specify Credentials, check Licensing Agreement and click "Review + Create"
+- Specify Credentials, check Licensing Agreement, and click "Review + Create"

 <h2>Deployment and Configuration Steps</h2>